 Certain kinds of research with human subjects are not eligible for exempt determinations:

-Prisoners: research involving prisoners as human subjects is not eligible for exemption.
-“Prisoners” are defined as“any individual involuntarily confined or detained in a penal institution.
+Prisoners: research involving prisoners as human subjects is not eligible for exemption except for research aimed at involving a broader subject population that only incidentally includes prisoners.
+“Prisoners” are defined as “any individual involuntarily confined or detained in a penal institution.
 The term is intended to encompass individuals sentenced to such an institution under a criminal or civil statute, individuals detained in other facilities by virtue of statutes or commitment procedures which provide alternatives to criminal prosecution or incarceration in a penal institution, and individuals detained pending arraignment, trial, or sentencing.
 Detainees in administrative cases (such as immigration or deportation) are not considered detainees for this purpose, according to guidance the Emory IRB has obtained from DHHS.

 VA Studies: For AVAMC Research or other VA-supported research that is not otherwise subject to FDA Regulations, only the categories of research set forth in the VHA Handbook may be classified as exempt research.

 Minors (Children): Most of the exemption categories can apply to research with minors, except for secondary research involving identifiable data or specimens, surveys, and interviews.
 Also, research involving educational tests or observations of public behavior can only be exempt when there is no interaction with the researcher.

 Categories of Exemption

 Please see note above about restrictions on exemptions for research involving children and prisoners.

 Unless otherwise required by Health and Human Services or other federal department or agency heads, research activities in which the only involvement of human subjects will be in one or more of the following categories are exempt from IRB review: